 - See if residents’ wishes count.
 For instance, a married couple might want to room together.

 - How well does the staff know the residents?
 “Consistent assignment” can make a big difference.

-- Look for a variety of activities for residents.
-Wii fitness sessions, games, singalongs, classes.
+- Look for a variety of activities for residents, like Wii fitness sessions, games, sing-alongs, and classes.